FeastFramework/framework/docs/models.md

 An easier way to create an auto incrementing primary key is with the `autoIncrement` method.
 This method will create an int column with the passed in name and optional length.

+#### Adding primary key

+FEAST can add a primary key to specified column with the `primary` method.
+The `primary` method takes only one parameter:
+`columnName`.
+Note that the column specified within this parameter must exist.
+Also, `primary` method can be called only once per table.
+Otherwise, an exception will be thrown.

+The `autoIncrement` method already calls the `primary` method, so the `primary` method should not be called when creating an auto incrementing column with the `autoIncrement` method.

 #### Altering tables

 FEAST can alter tables by using the `rawQuery` method rather than by using the TableFactory.